 any other CNCF-certified Kubernetes running on x86_64 architecture

-A proper, production ready Kubernetes based deployment of Trento Server requires Kubernetes knowledge.
-The Helm chart is meant to be used by customers lacking such knowledge or who want to get started quickly.
+A production-ready Kubernetes-based deployment of Trento Server requires Kubernetes knowledge.
+The Helm chart is intended to be used by customers without in-house Kubernetes expertise, or as a way to try Trento with a minimum of effort.
 However, Helm chart delivers a basic deployment of the Trento Server with all the components running on a single node of the cluster.

 The resource footprint of the Trento Agent is designed to not impact the performance of the host it runs on.

-Trento requires unique machine identifiers (ids) on the hosts to be registered.
-Therefore, if any host in your environment is built as a clone of another one, ensure that you change the machine identifier as part of the cloning process before starting the Trento Agent on it.
+The hosts must have unique machine identifiers (ids) in order to be registered in Trento.
+This means that if a host in your environment is built as a clone of another one, make sure to change the machine’s identifier as part of the cloning process before starting the Trento Agent on it.

 The Prometheus component of the Trento Server must be able to reach the Node Exporter in the Trento Agent hosts (port TCP/9100).

-The SAP Basis administrator needs access to the Web component of the Trento Server via HTTP (port TCP/80) or via HTTPS (port TCP/443) if SSL is enabled.
+The SAP Basis administrator must access to the Web component of the Trento Server via HTTP (port TCP/80) or via HTTPS (port TCP/443) if SSL is enabled.

-Trento Server.
-Access to SUSE public registry for the deployment of Trento Server premium containers, if we choose a Kubernetes based deployment.
-A registered SUSE Linux Enterprise Server for SAP Applications 15 (SP3 or higher) distribution, if we choose a systemd deployment.
-Both in the case of a containerized deployment.
+Trento Server For a Kubernetes-based deployment, you must have access to SUSE public registry for the deployment of Trento Server containers.
+For a systemd deployment, you must have a registered SUSE Linux Enterprise Server for SAP applications 15 (SP3 or higher) distribution.
+The same applies to a containerized deployment.

-Trento Agents.
-A registered SUSE Linux Enterprise Server for SAP Applications 15 (SP1 or higher) distribution.
+Trento Agents A registered SUSE Linux Enterprise Server for SAP applications 15 (SP3 or higher) distribution.

 4 Installing Trento Server #